Alternative medicine (1)

 Have allergies, but not asthma?
 These tips may still apply

-When considering whether to buy a product that might help reduce asthma or allergy symptoms, weigh the potential benefits with the cost in light of your specific triggers and environment.
-Don't rely on manufacturer claims.
+When deciding whether to buy a product that might help reduce asthma or allergy symptoms, weigh the potential benefits with the cost in considering your specific triggers and environment.
+Don't rely solely on manufacturer claims.
 Get advice from your doctor, and do research on your own to find out which products are worth a try — and which ones aren't.Previous page

 (2 of 2)